kentdata/iOS-17-Jailbreak/README.md

 # iOS 17 - iOS 17.3 Verified Jailbreak Solutions
 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/palerain-with-ios-17.png)
-We have listed all the <a href="https://pangu8.com/ios-17-jailbreak/">iOS 17</a> - iOS 17.2 & iOS 17.3 RC jailbreak solutions with installation guides and download links.
-So you can use the following listed jailbreak iOS 17 to <a href="https://pangu8.com/ios-17-2-jailbreak/">iOS 17.2</a> & <a href="https://pangu8.com/ios-17-3-jailbreak/">iOS 17.3 (RC)</a> jailbreak methods with confidence.
+We have listed all the <a href="https://pangu8.com/ios-17-jailbreak/">iOS 17</a> - iOS 17.2 & iOS 17.3 jailbreak solutions with installation guides and download links.
+So you can use the following listed jailbreak iOS 17 to <a href="https://pangu8.com/ios-17-2-jailbreak/">iOS 17.2</a> & <a href="https://pangu8.com/ios-17-3-jailbreak/">iOS 17.3</a> jailbreak methods with confidence.

-We have given trusted jailbreak solutions one by one for iOS 17 - iOS 17.3 devices
+We have given trusted jailbreak solutions one by one for upto iOS 17 & Recently released iOS 17.3 Public.

-### iOS 17 - iOS 17.2 & iOS 17.3 (RC) supported devices:
+### iOS 17 - iOS 17.3 supported devices:
 - iPhone XS and iPhone XS Max
 - iPhone XR
 - iPhone SE 2, iPhone SE 3